Cmrboy26/Cmrboy26/README.md

 ## History

 - My interest in programming stemmed from Roblox (yeah yeah, I know) in 2017 and Minecraft mods around 2018
-- I self-taught myself Java in ~2019 (about 5 years!) and have been programming ever since
+- I self-taught myself Java in ~2019 (about 5 years ago!) and have been programming ever since

 ## Stats